Scott Walker (singer): 1967–1974: Solo work

 Walker then entered a period of self-confessed artistic decline, during which he spent five years making records "by rote, just to get out of contract" and consoling himself with drink.
 His next album, 'Til the Band Comes In (1970), showed a pronounced split between its two sides.
 Side A featured original material (mostly co-written with new manager Ady Semel) while side B consisted almost entirely of cover versions.
-Subsequent releases saw Walker revert to cover versions of popular film tunes and a serious flirtation with country music.
-The Moviegoer (1972), Any Day Now (1973), Stretch (1973), and We Had It All (1974) feature no original material whatsoever.
+Subsequent releases saw Walker revert to cover versions of popular film tunes, easy listening standards and a serious flirtation with country music.
+All of his next four albums - The Moviegoer (1972), Any Day Now (1973), Stretch (1973), and We Had It All (1974) - feature no original material whatsoever.
+Walker would later prevent these four albums, and the 1969 TV Series album, from being released on CD.
+The last two did receive a CD release by independent label BGO Records in the late 1990s, though without Walker's own approval.